MickyCD/terminal-dungeon-crawler/README.md

 # terminal-dungeon-crawler

 This is a basic dungeon-crawler game, used as a personal project to explore C++, concepts taught in my classes (ex.
-Conway's Game of Life, Greedy Algorithm), and linking scipts in different languages.
+Conway's Game of Life, Greedy Algorithm), and linking scripts with different languages.
 This project embeds a Python interpreter inside a C++ host to link the two languages, and also uses SQL for persistent data.

 ## Gameplay
 * **`W`, `A`, `S`, `D`**: Move and Attack.